Global Parcel Shops and Locker Networks: Market Insight Report 2021, including Parcel Shops and Locker Networks Database

 This report focuses on the development of parcel shops and lockers to facilitate delivery of items to – or collection from – the consumer.

 – Parcel shops are staffed outlets, most commonly convenience stores or other shops with long opening hours, including florists, petrol stations and other outlets.

-- Secure locker banks are generally found in places which are accessible from early until late and are able to provide an adequate level of security, such as railway stations, supermarket car parks and petrol station forecourts.
+– Secure locker banks are generally found at indoor or outdoor sites which are both accessible from early until late and offer an adequate level of security, such as railway stations, supermarket car parks, convenience stores, office and apartment block foyers, universities and petrol station forecourts.